pbuehler/documentation/docs/tutorials/analysistask.md

 ## License agreement

-At the very beginning of each analysis task we recommend to but the following license agreement.
+At the very beginning of each analysis task code file we recommend to but the following license agreement.
 The task will also run without, but with these lines you confirm that your program is
 <a href="https://www.gnu.org/philosophy/free-sw.html" target="_blank">free software</a>.
 You can find the full O2 license information <a href="https://alice-o2-project.web.cern.ch/license" target="_blank">here</a>.

 `License agreement`